I am a Political Science graduate, major in International Relations and Foreign Service, with an interest in anime, religion and philosophy

 Made into a tool by Eren to destroy his country's last hope, Porco begs for mercy, possibly his own end.
 Yet with Porco's unwilling aid, Eren breaks the crystal covering the War Hammer's user, shattering her to drink her blood and gain her power.

 The gulps were in our throats.
-The fear in Porco's eyes were clear.
+The fear in Porco's eyes was clear.
 The brutality of it all was in front of us.
 Hayashi and Shishido's storyboard in this scene was done masterfully.
 In the manga, this was a brilliant move by Eren made through a simple observation.
 However, the framing of every shot was done to accentuate the horror we feel.

 Some call this the "Nutcracker" scene and a number find some enjoyment in seeing an arrogant fool get a dose of his bitter medicine.
 However, we cannot deny how different it feels from any other victory committed by Eren and his friends.